Deciphering Your Sunscreen

 Additionally, the higher the number doesn't indicate the better coverage.
 In fact, SPF does not increase exponentially - this means that if you use an SPF of 2 it blocks about 50% of UV rays, an SPF of 15 blocks about 93% and an SPF of 50 blocks about 98% of UV rays.
 That's only a 5% difference in UV protection for an SPF difference of 35!

-When selecting your sunscreens, mineral is the better option not only for you, but for the environment.
+When selecting your sun protectant, mineral is the better option not only for you, but for the environment.
 Watch out for those tricky green-washing terms like natural and check the ingredients.
-Don't forget to reapply your sunscreen each hour, especially around water for the best results.
+Don't forget to reapply your sun protectant each hour, especially around water for the best results.

 Sources: